Rotorua for free, cheap & not so cheap

 Ice Cream - Lady Jane's Ice Cream Parlour, 1092 Tutanekai Street (aka Eat Streat) near the lake.
 As well as scooping ice cream and making sundaes Lady Jane's have a few mountain bikes for hire.

-Join a one hour coffee cruise on Lakeland Queen at 8am, $24 adult (children 0-12 years free).
+Join a one hour coffee cruise on the Lakeland Queen at 8am or 1pm ($20 adult).
 Breakfast, lunch and dinner cruises are also offered.
 The vessel was refurbished in 2006 and caters for up to 250 guests.
-Tip: Visit bookme for discounts, we booked a coffee cruise for $10.50pp.
+Tip: Visit Bookme for discounts, we booked a coffee cruise for $10.50pp.
+(Trip Advisor reviews)

 Kiwi conservation at Rainbow Springs Kiwi Wild Life Park.
 Join a behind the scenes tour to see the incubation, hatching and nursery rooms for Kiwi birds.
-There is an extra $5 fee payable for the Kiwi Encounter that directly supports Kiwi conservation.
+There is an extra fee payable for the Kiwi Encounter that directly supports Kiwi conservation.
 In the rest of the park you'll see tuatara, birds, trout and farm animals.
-Your ticket is valid for 24 hours so you can return at night to see Kiwis outside until around 10pm.
-(We found the males to be shy but the female didn't seem at all bothered by visitors).
-Tips: Stop and say hi to Mandela the talking African parrot and fill your water bottle free at the fresh water spring.
-(Visit bookme to check for up to 50% discount on entry fee).
+Your ticket allows you to return at night to see the Kiwis (we found the males to be shy but the female didn't seem at all bothered by visitors).
+Tips: Stop and say hi to Mandela the talking African parrot, and fill your water bottle free at the fresh water spring.
+(Visit Bookme to check for up to 50% discount on entry fee).

-Further on is Lake Tarawera, The Landing Cafe is on the shore.
-During summer you can hire pedal boats; cruises, fishing charters and kayak tours are also run.
+Further on is Lake Tarawera, The Landing Cafe is on the shore (Trip Advisor reviews).
+During summer you can hire pedal boats; cruises, fishing charters and kayak tours are also offered.
 See Department of Conservation for further information on lakes in the Rotorua area.

 Lake Rotorua water based activities offered by Mana Adventures on the lakefront include pedal boat hire, stand up paddle boarding and kayak hire.

 Tips: Sabroso sell their own sauce, it may be explosive, Sarah did warn us, tip bottle with caution.
 Book a table to avoid disappointment as the restaurant is small.
-Sabroso is open from 5pm, closed Tuesday and Wednesday.
+Sabroso is open from 5pm, closed Tuesday, Wednesday and public holidays.

 Night market - Every Thursday night from 5pm (weather permitting) a section of Tutanekai Street between Haupapa and Pukuatua is closed to traffic for the Rotorua Night Market.
-It's the place to go for an inexpensive dinner on Thursday night.
+It's the place to go for an inexpensive dinner on Thursday night, see Facebook for updates.

 On Tuesday Reading Cinema at 1281 Eruera Street have $11 movie tickets for all screenings.